 Do you know your strengths and weaknesses?

-Each of us have both.
-By understanding and accepting both parts of yourself, there is an incredible potential for growth.
-Sit down and write up a list.
+We all have strengths and weaknesses.
+By understanding and accepting both sides of yourself, there is an incredible potential for growth.
+Sit down and write a list.
 Weaknesses on one side, strengths on the other.
 Which side of your list is easier to write?
 What areas do you need to work on?

 Insanity: doing the same thing over and over again and expecting different results.